harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 However, a combination of GHRP-6 at 3 ug/kg BW and GHRH at 0.2 ug/kg BW synergistically induced an equal and massive release of GH before and after feeding that was fivefold greater than GHRH induced release of GH after feeding.

-## GF-1, GHRP, Testosterone, Trenbolone &amp; Nandrolone Primer [entire thread...]
+## GF-1, GHRP, Testosterone, Trenbolone & Nandrolone Primer [entire thread...]
 (What you should read if you don't want to be a beginner)

 I think it's important to start off by visualizing an interesting distinction between peptide hormones such as insulin and growth hormone and the peptide hormone IGF-1.
 Insulin and Growth Hormone have their own specific storage vesicles within specialize cells or tissue where they may sit and await a command for release.
 IGF-1 has no such storage compartment.
 Stated succinctly, Growth Hormone and Insulin are held in storage compartments before release whereas there is no such storage compartment for IGF-1.